arunoda/next-apollo-demo/README.md

 - - The first to see if all the elements on the home page existed.
 - - the second to see if we navigated to the Employees page when the button was clicked.
 - - The third test to ensure when we clicked `Load More` 20 new profiles were loaded into our grid.
+- **IMPORTANT** In order to run these tests on cypress you need to have `yarn dev` running on the project root.

 ### Cypress Happy Path Pass:
 ![Cypress Happy Path Success](./assets/happy-path.png)